 He has guest-conducted with Los Angeles Opera (Le Nozze di Figaro, The Fly), Teatro de Bellas Artes and the Cervantino Festival (Catán's Il Postino), Wolf Trap Opera (Les Contes d'Hoffmann), Maine's PORTopera (La Bohème, Hänsel und Gretel, Romèo et Juliette), Opera Birmingham (Faust, Madama Butterfly, Die Zauberflöte), Manhattan School of Music (Così fan tutte), University of Michigan (Albert Herring) and the University of Maryland (Werther).

-As principal conductor of NYC's Teatro Grattacielo he has lead performances of Gnecchi's Cassandra, Montemezzi's La Nave, Alfano's Sakuntala, Giordano's Siberia, and their 20th Anniversary gala, and will return this fall to conduct Montemezzi's rarely-heard il grillo del focolare.
+As principal conductor of NYC's Teatro Grattacielo he has lead performances of Gnecchi's Cassandra, Montemezzi's La Nave and il grillo del focolare, Alfano's Sakuntala, Giordano's Siberia, and their 20th Anniversary gala.

 In recital, he has collaborated with singers including Anna Tomowa-Sintow, Bejun Mehta, Kate Aldrich, Laquita Mitchell and Eric Cutler.